-Penal Code 597.7 PC makes it illegal in California to leave a dog or pet unattended in a vehicle if the conditions would endanger the health or wellbeing of the animal.
+Penal Code 597.7 PC makes it a crime in California to leave a dog or pet unattended in a vehicle if conditions would endanger the health or wellbeing of the animal.
 Relevant considerations include the weather, temperature inside the vehicle, amount of ventilation, lack of food or water, and length of time the animal is unattended.

 In today’s world, it’s not uncommon for people to take their pets wherever they go: to the mall, the market, out to lunch.
 And because this has become so commonplace, people often leave their animals behind in the car, often without giving it a second thought.

 But the fact is that leaving your animal in an unattended vehicle may be a crime.
 California’s animal abuse laws prohibit this conduct when the animal is subjected to conditions that may affect the animal’s health or safety.